maxng07/filecrypter-gui/README.md

 You should see a webpage like this. <p>
 <img src="https://github.com/maxng07/filecrypter-gui/blob/master/tutorial/filecrypt-gui.png">

-The default behaviour of FileCrypter-GUI will save all encrypted or decrypted files in a folder called "cryto" if it is present.
-Otherwise, all files will be saved on the same folder where you place the package.
+If you preferred your encrypted and decrypted files to be created in a folder/directory, create a sub-folder or sub-directory underneath the directory where you place the package.
+Name this subdirectory as "crypto".
+FileCrypter-GUI will attempt to save all files underneath "crypto" sub-directory if present, otherwise all files will be saved in the same directory where FileCrypter-GUI package are.

 An animated tutorial has been created if you need help using the Web Page.
 You can refer it <a href="https://github.com/maxng07/filecrypter-gui/blob/master/tutorial/FileCrypt-mov.gif"> here. </a>